gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 Similarly:

 * starting with 3.1.x, compatibility with Eclipses previous than 4.4 Luna was no longer possible.
-If, for any reason, you need a solution for Eclipse Kepler, you can try the GNU MCU Eclipse Plug-in version 2.12, but please keep in mind that this version is no longer maintained.
+If, for any reason, you need a solution for Eclipse Kepler, you can try the GNU ARM Eclipse Plug-in version 2.12, but please keep in mind that this version is no longer maintained.
 * starting with 1.1.x, compatibility with Eclipses previous than 4.3 Kepler was no longer possible.
-If, for any reasons, you need a solution for older Eclipse versions, you can try the GNU MCU Eclipse Plug-in version 0.5.5, but please keep in mind that this old version is no longer maintained.
+If, for any reasons, you need a solution for older Eclipse versions, you can try the GNU ARM Eclipse Plug-in version 0.5.5, but please keep in mind that this old version is no longer maintained.

 ## Plug-ins install/update